What to do in the Peloponnese’s most stunning town

 WHERE DOES THE NAME COME FROM?

-Originally a promontory linked to the Peloponnese via an extremely narrow land bridge, the rock, Monemvasia is situated on, was separated from the mainland following an earthquake in 375 CE.
+Originally a promontory linked to the Peloponnese via an extremely narrow land bridge, the island was separated from the mainland following an earthquake in 375 CE.

 Only accessible via a steep, winding cobblestone street, the remains of Monemvasia’s crumbling acropolis stand testament to the town’s eventful past.

-Perched high upon a windswept plateau overlooking the Laconian shore, Roman, Frankish, and Turkish structures alike tell the fascinating story of a town at the forefront of regional politics before she finally vanished from the world stage in the 19th century.
-Though her glory days have long but gone and her buildings are left to decay, once you ascend to the Upper Town the significance of Monemvasia’s acropolis will be revealed.
+Perched high upon a windswept plateau rock overlooking the Laconian shore, Roman, Frankish, and Turkish structures alike tell the fascinating tale of a town at the forefront of regional politics before her final departure from the world stage in the 19th century.
+Though her glory days have long but gone and her once glorious buildings crumble, an ascent to the Upper Town will reveal Monemvasia’s former significance.

-A natural fortress par excellence, the views from atop this seemingly indomitable peak are utterly stunning and leave no doubt why many a general wagered his life in her shadow to gaze upon the world from these stalwart battlements.
+A natural fortress par excellence, the views from atop this seemingly indomitable peak are utterly stunning and leave no doubt why many a general wagered his life to gaze upon the world from her stalwart battlements.

 VISIT AGIA SOPHIA

-Sitting precariously close to the edge, the church of Agia Sophia is not only the best-preserved building gracing Monemvasia’s acropolis, but also one of Greece’s oldest ecclesiastical complexes stemming from the Byzantine era.
+Sitting precariously on the edge, the church of Agia Sophia is not only the best-preserved building gracing Monemvasia’s acropolis but also one of Greece’s oldest ecclesiastical complexes stemming from the Byzantine era.

 Constructed in the 12th century CE, this house of God was first dedicated to Panagia Hodegetria (the Virgin Mary who leads the way), before becoming a Catholic church under Venetian rule, and even later a mosque during the Ottoman occupation.
 Following Greek independence, the church was rededicated to the Orthodox denomination and named Agia Sophia.

-Even though the interior boasts beautiful frescoes dating back to the 13th century, the masterfully chiselled adornments on the outside are not less impressive!
+Even though the interior boasts beautiful frescoes dating back to the 13th century, the masterfully chiselled adornments on the outside are no less impressive!

 Opening hours | 8:30-15:30 (Friday-Monday)